 Once you’ve entered all the private keys click on next.
 The electrum wallet will import all the wallet addresses and the funds associated with those private keys.

 That’s it!
 Now let’s see how to sweep private keys into Electrum wallet.

 Sweeping your private keys into Electrum

 Note: By sweeping; all contents of the private key is send to a new address in your existing deterministic electrum wallet.
-Sweeping is just like sending coins from one address to another so it will cost a small transaction fee.
+Sweeping is just like sending coins from one address to another on chain so it will cost a small transaction fee.
 Also to sweep private keys you don’t need to create a new wallet like you did above.
 All electrum wallets will have this option by default.

 1. Open electrum wallet, choose your wallet (if you have more than one wallet) and enter your wallet password.

 2. Once you have gained access to your wallet go to your wallet menu >> Private Keys >> Sweep.

 3. Now on next screen input all the private keys (one per line) that you’d like to sweep and then choose an address from your wallet.
 This address is where all the funds that belong to those private keys will be sent.

 Once every input is perfect click on sweep which will take you to send tab.
 Now confirm transactions and electrum wallet will take care of the rest.
 In a moment you’ll see all Bitcoin’s associated with those private keys transferred to the address you chose.

 That’s it!
 Hope this guide helps anyone looking to import / sweep coins to electrum wallet.
 If you have any questions regarding this then please mention it in the comments area.
 We’ll be happy to assist and do note that the private keys shown here are only for the sake of this tutorial.
 You must never ever disclose your private keys to anyone like this.
 Also paper wallets are outdated and they carry risk so move your funds to a software wallet.